 LoopBack consists of:

-- A library of Node.js modules for connecting mobile apps to data sources such as databases and REST APIs.
+- A library of Node.js modules for connecting web and mobile apps to data sources such as databases and REST APIs.

 - A command line tool,

 slc lb, for creating and working with LoopBack applications.

 - Client SDKs for native and web-based mobile clients.

 As illustrated in the diagram below, a LoopBack application has three components: